 How to choose the best boiler cover

-We've surveyed 1,652 boiler cover customers about the provider they use, so we can tell you which brands boiler owners recommend.
+We've surveyed 1,123 boiler breakdown cover customers about their supplier's customer service, response times and value for money, so we can tell you which brands boiler owners recommend.

 Paying for boiler cover means that, if your boiler breaks down, the contract provider will send an engineer to assess the problem and try to fix it.
-Boiler cover often includes an annual service, but not all boiler cover providers are equal.
+Boiler cover often includes an annual service.

 Can I get cover for an older boiler?

-This is based on the proportion of the general public that we surveyed whose combined boiler repair cost plus annual boiler service cost (average £79) exceeded the average annual boiler cover cost of £300 over the past year.
+This is based on the proportion of those we surveyed whose combined boiler repair cost plus annual boiler service cost (based on an average boiler servicing price of £80) exceeded the average annual boiler cover cost of £288 over the past year.

-Based on our survey respondents’ experiences, if you’re unlucky enough to have to pay for a repair, you’re likely to only need to do so once or twice.
-Overall, 29% of survey respondents didn't call their boiler cover provider for a repair in the past five years.
+Based on our survey respondents’ experiences, if you’re unlucky enough to have to pay for a repair, you’re likely to only need to do so once or twice over a boiler's lifetime.
+Overall, 35% of survey respondents have never had to call out an engineer to fix their boiler.

-You can cut costs by choosing carefully the best policy for you.
-The average cost of boiler cover varies widely depending on the type of policy you get – so think about what would most suit you and your household.
+The average cost of boiler cover varies widely depending on the type of policy you get, so think about what would most suit you and your household.

-If your boiler heats both your water and your home, you may want to include central heating with your cover - this will include protection for your radiators.
+If your home has central heating, you may want to include this as part of your cover – this will include protection for your radiators.

 But look out for any superfluous extras in your policy.
 For example, things already covered in your existing home insurance, such as electrical problems, pipes and drainage.

-If you can afford to, paying upfront for a year’s boiler cover will save you money compared with spreading the cost in monthly payments across the year.
+If you can afford to, paying up front for a year’s boiler cover may save you money compared with spreading the cost in monthly payments across the year.

 3. Switch boiler provider

 Loyalty doesn’t pay, according to our survey.
-Customers who renewed the same policy with the same provider last time it expired paid between £327 and £346 per year.
+Customers who renewed the same policy with the same provider last time it expired paid £300 a year.